Skip to marketing content

 Handoff packet / workpaperReady summary, exception log, approvals, export notes

-Buyers see the organized handoff ClaraOps prepares for payroll-provider, accountant, or internal review.
+Buyers see the organized handoff ClaraOps prepares for payroll-provider, accountant, or authorized review.

 How this stays buyer-safe

-• uses fake names, fake totals, and synthetic exception examples
+• uses fake names, fake totals, and illustrative exception examples

-• routes buyers to self-service setup requirements instead of exposing downloads on the public page
+• routes buyers to guided setup requirements instead of exposing downloads on the public page

 • shows payroll-readiness evidence, exceptions, approvals, and handoff notes before payroll is run elsewhere

-Open or download the buyer-safe HTML sample with summary, exception list, review checklist, handoff notes, and export/workpaper structure.
+Open the buyer-safe HTML sample with summary, exception list, review checklist, handoff notes, and export/workpaper structure.

 Start or request access